The Science of Sunflower

-Photobiomodulation (PBM), often called Red Light Therapy or Low Level Laser Therapy, describes the therapeutic use of red and near-infrared light to stimulate healing, relieve pain and inflammation, and improve overall wellness.
+Photobiomodulation (PBM), often called Red Light Therapy or Low Level Laser Therapy, describes the therapeutic use of red & near-infrared light to stimulate healing, relieve pain and inflammation, & improve overall wellness.

 When delivered at the correct frequency and location for an optimal duration of time, infrared light produces a photochemical reaction that increases ATP and improves cellular function and health.
 This process is crucial for the health and wellness of the human body.

 From ancient times to the modern era, humans have symbolically associated “light” with “healing.”
 Ancient Chinese medicine emphasizes the importance of light for health and how this invisible flow of energy powers the body.
 In ancient Egyptian mythology, the goddess of healing, Sekhmet, is the daughter of the sun god, Ra.
 Similarly, in Greco-Roman culture, Apollo is both the god of healing and the god of light.
 In fact, the son of Apollo, Asclepius, is the Greek god of treatment.
 Even today, the “Rod of Asclepius” is a universally recognized symbol of medicine.

 These connections do not merely exist in mythology and literature, however; they are born of the scientific observation that light can heal the body.
 If you were to visit a Roman hospital 2,000 years ago, you’d be met with an intriguing sight: sunlight, filtered through huge panels of red glass, streaming into hospitals to heal patients suffering from “diseases of withering.”
 The ancients called these specialized rooms Solariums.